-Matt Sircely is a singer-songwriter and instrumentalist whose musical interests span the worlds of folk and fiddle music, classic blues and country, vintage swing and bluegrass, and music from cultures across the continent and around the world.
-His instrumental work blends traditional and innovative approaches to mandolin, guitar, and four-string tenor guitar.
+Matt Sircely is a songwriter and instrumentalist whose musical interests span the worlds of folk and fiddle music, classic blues and country, vintage swing and bluegrass, and music from around the world.
+His instrumental work blends traditional and new approaches to mandolin, guitar, and four-string tenor guitar.

 Matt started writing songs when he was still young enough to climb the Philly Folk Fest mainstage scaffolding while his father shot photos for the local paper.
 His mother had been a folk music DJ in the ’60s, and Matt grew up spinning her records and tuning in Gene Shay’s folk show.
 Fifteen years later, Matt was among the songwriters invited by Shay to represent Philadelphia at the NE Folk Alliance conference.
 Gigging through college as a songwriter, Sircely first studied guitar formally in Central America, and his first formal mandolin study was in a jazz improvisation course.

 Moving to the Northwest in 1999, Matt Sircely became a founding member of the Seattle-based swing band Hot Club Sandwich.
 The group toured the West Coast, performing and recording with the great Dan Hicks in 2010.
 The same year, Matt appeared on the cover of Mandolin Magazine.